DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 D. **The schema that your features follow can change over time.**

-If you don’t have a way to version your schemas and map each of your feature**s to its expected schema, the cause of the reported alert might be due to the mismatched schema rather than a change in the data.
+If you don’t have a way to version your schemas and map each of your features to its expected schema, the cause of the reported alert might be due to the mismatched schema rather than a change in the data.